am-codez/Obsidian-2024/MATH 180.md

 			$=3$
 		![[Pasted image 20240914001832.png|200]]
 - Vertical asymptotes
+	- Limits at points looks for removeable discontinuities and vertical asymptotes
 	- Required conditions:
 		- Two sided limit with at least 1 side approaching $+\infty$ or $-\infty$
 			- $lim_{ x \to a }=\infty$ or $\lim_{ x \to a }=-\infty$